Scalable Wavelength Arbitration for Microring-based DWDM Transceivers

 The variation model is crucial for modeling arbitration due to the high sensitivity of photonic devices to fabrication and environmental variations.
-Various variability models have been proposed for integrated photonics \cite{boning2022variation, lu2017performance, wang2020characterization, sun2019statistical, waqas2017sensitivity, mirza2021silicon}; however, for our focus, we adopt a simplified approach for our purpose: considering only global (all-channel) and local (per-channel) variations.
-In our model, global variations for the laser and microring are denoted as $\sigma_{lGV}$ and $\sigma_{lLV}$ for the laser and $\sigma_{rGV}$ and $\sigma_{rLV}$.
+Various models have been proposed for integrated photonics \cite{boning2022variation, lu2017performance, wang2020characterization, sun2019statistical, waqas2017sensitivity, mirza2021silicon}, but we adopt a simplified approach that considers only global (all-channel) and local (per-channel) variations.
+In our model, global variations for the laser and microring are denoted as $\sigma_{lGV}$ and $\sigma_{rGV}$, respectively, while local variations are denoted as $\sigma_{lLV}$ and $\sigma_{rLV}$.
 Sampled values of these variations are represented as $\Delta_{lGV}$, $\Delta_{rGV}$, $\Delta_{lLV}$, and $\Delta_{rLV}$.

 We model the variations as uniform distributions with $\sigma_{*}$ representing the half-range of the distribution.
 This approach, while departing from the commonly assumed Gaussian distribution, serves as a conservative approximation of a trimmed Gaussian where the extremities are sampled more frequently.
 It facilitates sample-efficient exploration of statistical bounds to achieve perfect arbitration success, and can be adjusted for use cases such as yield analysis or global sensitivity analysis.

 To simplify further, we combine the global variations ($\sigma_{lGV}$ and $\sigma_{rGV}$) into a “grid offset variation”, $\sigma_{gO}$, representing the relative offset between the microring row and laser wavelengths.
 This is possible because only relative distances matter in our discussion.
 Since the global variations are uncorrelated, $\sigma_{gO}$ is derived as the sum of $\sigma_{lGV}$ and $\sigma_{lLV}$\footnote{$\sigma$ typically denotes statistical variance, where uncorrelated sums are sum-of-squares.
 For simplicity, we use a linear sum in this paper.}.
 Without loss of generality, we add the grid offset to the post-fabrication laser wavelength model.